binaryphile/docker-redmine/README.md

     docker pull binaryphile/redmine:2.3-stable

-Don't pull without the "2.3-stable" tag since that will be my personal, customized redmine for my company's deployment, which is not what you want.
+Don't pull without the "2.3-stable" tag since "latest" will be my personal, customized redmine for my company's deployment, which is not what you want.

 To run a demo of Redmine in development mode, run: